mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Subsequent additions of group members proceed in the same way.
-Any member of the group can download a KeyPackage for a new client and broadcast Add and Commit message that the current group can use to update their state, and a Welcome message that the new client can use to initialize its state and join the group.
+Any member of the group can download a KeyPackage for a new client and broadcast Add and Commit messages that the current group will use to update their state, and a Welcome message that the new client can use to initialize its state and join the group.